ivarref/clj-paginate/README.md

 `clj-paginate` treats the (sorted) input vectors as binary search trees, and thus the general performance is `O(log n)` for finding where to continue giving out data.
-When paginating over maps, this will have to be multiplied by the number of selected keys.
+When paginating over maps, this has to be multiplied by the number of selected keys.

 Using `:first 1000` and 10 million dummy entries, the average overhead was about 1-5 ms per iteration on my machine.
 That is about